 ASC 820-10 "Fair Value Measurements and Disclosures," was amended in January 2010 by the Financial Accounting Standards Board ("FASB") to require additional disclosures related to recurring and nonrecurring fair value measurements.
 The guidance requires disclosure of transfers of assets and liabilities between Levels 1 and 2 of the fair value hierarchy, including the reasons and the timing of the transfers, and information on purchases, sales, issuances, and settlements on a gross basis in the reconciliation of the assets and liabilities measured under Level 3 of the fair value hierarchy.
-The guidance is effective for the Plan's financial statements for the year ended June 30, 2011, except for certain disclosures about purchases, sales, issuances, and settlements related to Level 3 fair value measurements, which will be effective for the Plan's financial statements for the year ending June 30, 2012.
-The Plan's management does not expect the additional disclosure requirements to have a material impact.
+This guidance was effective for the Plan's financial statements for the year ended June 30, 2011, except for the requirement to provide Level 3 activities which was effective for the Plan's financial statements for the year ended June 30, 2012.
+The Plan prospectively adopted the new guidance for the Plan's financial statements for the year ended June 30, 2011, except for the Level 3 reconciliation disclosures, which were adopted for the Plan's financial statements for the year ended June 30, 2012.
+The adoption did not materially affect the Plan's financial statements for the years ended June 30, 2011 and June 30, 2012.